 - API integration is costly to maintain.
-Each API is a unique snowflake, and unfortunately, they’re often not well-documented.
-They also change constantly—it’s not unusual to set up an API, and then see a sudden change, like UTF-8 characters you’ve never seen before.
-And if you can’t keep up, your jobs inevitably start failing.
-Rate limiting is also an issue.
-The Salesforce API, for example, has a very low daily limit.
-Exceed it, and you’ll suddenly shut down access to all your business-critical CRM-integrated tools.
+Each API is a unique beast, and unfortunately they're often not well-documented.
+They also change constantly — and if you can't keep up, your jobs inevitably start failing.
+Each API performs in its own unique way.
+Rate limiting can be an issue.
+The Salesforce API, for example, has a low daily limit (15K calls per 24 hours).
+Exceed it, and you'll suddenly shut down access to all your business-critical CRM-integrated tools.

 - Huge datasets are too large to copy on a regular basis.
 Most of the datasets you’re working with are huge.
 In the interest of timeliness, this means you’re going to need to implement CDC (change-data capture) rather than copy the whole data set each time.

 - It’s easy to underestimate data transformation requirements.
 Traditional data transformation technologies (the “T” in “ETL”) are simply too slow for large datasets, so you need to make sure you’re choosing something fit for the task.
 And even once you have a good tool, you’ll have to be ready for significant maintenance along the way.
 Something as simple as inconsistent date or currency reporting can result in impedance mismatch problems that you’ll need to dedicate engineering time to resolving.

 - You have many storage formats to contend with.
 Even when you're dealing with in-house data sources, you're looking at a proliferation of data in various formats.
 Ultimately, you need to consolidate all of your data into a single platform for analysis, and doing that is non-trivial.